mvalla/openhab-addons/addons/binding/org.openhab.binding.openwebnet/README.md

 **v2.4.0-b9** - **NOT YET RELEASED**

-- **[FIX #6] Initial support for `WHO=15` Basic and Evolved CEN** for OH2 rules activation from Scenario Control devices (4-buttons Scenario Control: HC/HD/HS/L/N/NT4680)
+- **[FIX #6] Initial support for `WHO=15` Basic and Evolved CEN** for OH2 rules activation from Scenario Control devices (4-buttons Scenario Control: HC/HD/HS/L/N/NT4680).
+Use discovery by activation to discover CEN devices.
 - **[FIX #11] Initial support for `WHO=18` Energy Management** on BUS, with discovery.
 Currently supported: Energy Management Central Unit (F521) power measures
 - [FIX #29] Added support for command translation (1000# ) for Automation
-- [FIX #27] Device discovery by activation for Lighting and CEN: if a BUS physical device is not found in Inbox during discovery, activate the device to discover it
+- [FIX #27] Device discovery by activation for Lighting and CEN: if a BUS physical device is not found in Inbox during a Scan, activate the device to discover it

 **v2.4.0-b8** - 11/11/2018